 Initiating unwanted physical contact with a student.

-Communicating electronically (e.g. by e-mail, text messaging, or instant messaging) on a matter that does not pertain to a school matter.
+Communicating electronically (e.g. by e-mail, text messaging, or through social media) on a matter that does not pertain to school.
 Electronic communications with students generally are to be sent simultaneously to multiple recipients and not just to one student except when the communication is clearly school related and inappropriate for persons other than the individual student to receive (i.e. grades).

 Playing favorites or permitting a specific student to engage in conduct that is not tolerated from other students.